seanconnollydev/gen-i18n/README.md

 `geni18n 'path/to/source.txt' 'path/to/destination.json'`

-Note: Supports JSON and iOS strings files
+Note: Supports JSON, YAML and iOS strings files

 By default, the destination file will be replaced.
 Use the *append* option to add to an existing file.